mhagar/find-mfs/README.md

 `find-mfs` is a simple Python package for finding molecular formulae candidates which fit some given mass (+/- an error window).
-It implements Böcker & Lipták's algorithm for efficient formula finding, as implemented in SIRIUS.
+It implements Böcker & Lipták's algorithm for efficient formula finding, as used in SIRIUS.

 `find-mfs` also implements other methods for filtering the MF candidate lists: